lrodero/cats-effect-tutorial/tutorial.md

 Nothing scary, uh?
 As we said before, the function just returns an `IO` instance.
-When run, all side-effects will be actually executed and the `IO` instance will return the bytes copies in a `Long` (`IO` is parameterized by the return type).
-Now, let's go step-by-step to implement our function.
-First thing to do, we need to open two streams that will read and write file contents.
+When run, all side-effects will be actually executed and the `IO` instance will return the bytes copies in a `Long`.
+Note that`IO` is parameterized by the return type).
+Now, let's start implementing our funtion.
+First, we need to open two streams that will read and write file contents.

 ### Acquiring and releasing resources
 We consider opening an stream to be a side-effect action, so we have to encapsulate those actions in their own `IO` instances.
-For this, we will make use of cats-effect `Resource`, that allows to orderly create (open), use and then release resources.
+For this, we will make use of cats-effect `Resource`, that allows to orderly create, use and then release resources.
 See this code:

 ```scala
 import cats.effect.{IO, Resource}